The Messy Afterlife of Jimi Hendrix

-Though Jimi Hendrix died more than 40 years ago, the mysterious circumstances surrounding his death and the valuable estate he left behind – including reservoirs of unreleased music – means his name has hardly gone out of the news in all the years since.
+Though Jimi Hendrix died nearly five decades ago, the mysterious circumstances surrounding his death and the valuable estate he left behind – including reservoirs of unreleased music – means his name has hardly gone out of the news in all the years since.

 The last person to see Hendrix alive was Monika Dannemann, a German figure skater and actress who was staying with Hendrix at the Samarkand Hotel in the Notting Hill neighborhood of London.
 Her stories about what happened that night have varied over the years, but the autopsy ruled that Hendrix overdosed on a mixture of red wine and sleeping pills and drowned in his own vomit.